 The soprano Nina-Maria Fischer was born in Berlin.
 At the University of Arts Berlin she graduated with distinction studying with Carola Höhn.

-She won the international singing competition Kammeroper Schloss Rheinsberg, was Semi-Finalist of the concorso lirico internazionale di Katia Ricciarelli in Ravello and Teresa Berganza invited her to her Masterclass.
+She was a finalist of the Concurso internacional de canto Alfredo Kraus, of the New York international vocal competition, won the international singing competition Kammeroper Schloss Rheinsberg and was Semi-Finalist of the concorso lirico internazionale di Katia Ricciarelli in Ravello.

-Recently she gave her debut as Konstanze in Die Entführung aus dem Serail at the Scheidegg Summer Festival.
+Recently she gave her debuts as Donna Anna at the Opernfestspiele Glatt and as Konstanze in Die Entführung aus dem Serail at the Scheidegg Summer Festival.

 She sang leading roles, such as Vi in Gershwins Blue Monday and Lady Betty in the european premiere of Blitzsteins Triple-Sec, at Konzerthaus and Komische Oper Berlin.
 At the Neuköllner Oper Berlin she sang Ida in the Wolrd-Premiere of Enric Palomars Bazaar Cassandra.